 What is Reason Software?

-What is Reason, exactly?
-Created by Propellerhead Software in Sweden, this program is essentially a self-contained digital music studio, with an array of software-based musical instruments, samplers, mixers, signal processors, etc. It displays as a virtual “rack mount,” effectively duplicating the large racks of modules and processors found in professional studios, except in a completely virtual environment.
+Created by Propellerhead Software in Sweden, Reason is a program that is essentially a self-contained digital music studio, with an array of software-based musical instruments, samplers, mixers, and signal processors.
+It displays as a virtual “rack mount,” effectively duplicating the large racks of modules and processors found in professional studios, except in a completely virtual environment.

 What makes Reason different from other DAWs like Pro Tools?
 While Pro Tools effectively operates as a multi-track recorder and mixer, controlling both audio and software-based signals, Reason has historically been all software-based, with the primary function of sequencing and mixing only electronic and virtual instruments.
 However, newer versions of Reason now claim to include audio recording capabilities, expanding its abilities as a stand-alone software.

 If you are primarily an acoustic musician, or an audio engineer focusing on guitar-driven material, Pro Tools will probably be your DAW of choice, because you’re going to want a program that is good with actual audio signals.
 However, if you lean more toward the electronic genres (especially if you want to self-produce), Reason will be more of a good fit for you—or at the very least, a welcome addition to your recording setup.

 Obviously, this saves a lot of time and money.
 In fact, some electronic musicians like Owl City have been known to record entire projects in home studios using Reason.
 In fact, the popularity of this software has prompted many recording and audio engineering schools to include it as an option in their curriculum.

 This software program is not mandatory for every musician or every studio, but if you are into electronic music and sound design, Reason can be a helpful tool for you.
 It will enable you to create unique work, build a connections base, and grow your career.
 It will facilitate your forward momentum in the electronic music arena